Have your preschoolers and kindergarteners practice identifying initial sounds with these Animal Beginning Sound Puzzles!

 How To Use The Animal Beginning Sound Puzzles:

-To begin this phonic activity, your kids will select an animal card and identify the sound that it begins with.
+To begin this phonics activity, your kids will select a letter card.
+They will say the letter name and the sound that it makes.

 Pin It For Later: